rerrorctf/ret/README.md

   - It is passed to `bash -c`

 - `chatusername`
-  - This username will be used when sending with the chat command
+  - This username will be used when sending messages with the chat command.
+  - Note there is no username authentication present.

 - `chatwebhookurl`
+  - An optional discord webhook url.
-  - This will be used to send chat message to discord.
+  - This will be used by the `chat` command to send messages to discord.

 - `gisttoken`
-  - A github gist token with read/write gist permissions is required to use the gist command.
+  - An optional github gist token with read/write gist permissions is required to use the gist command.
   - https://github.com/settings/tokens?type=beta
   - https://docs.github.com/en/rest/gists/gists?apiVersion=2022-11-28#create-a-gist

+- `openaikey`
+  - An optional OpenAI key used with the `gpt` command

 ## The .ret Directory Structure